willi-esti/heimdall/docs/03-development-roadmap.md

-# Development Roadmap### ✅ **Completed Tasks**
+# Development Roadmap
-1. ✅ Create `.env` file for environment variables
-2. ✅ Initialize Node.js project with `npm init`
-3. ✅ Install Express and TypeScript
-4. ✅ Configure TypeScript (`tsconfig.json`)
-5. ✅ Install PostgreSQL and Prisma
-6. ✅ Set up Prisma schema and generate client
-7. ✅ Implement JWT authentication with proper MVC structure
-8. ✅ Set up custom logger with colorized output and log levels
-9. ✅ Implement log rotation to prevent log files from growing indefinitely
-10. ✅ Install and set up Swagger using `swagger-jsdoc` and `swagger-ui-express`
-11. ✅ Implement CORS middleware for cross-origin requests
-12. ✅ Improve error handling to prevent internal errors from leaking to clients

-### 📋 **Remaining Tasks**
-14. ⏳ Create `Dockerfile` for the backend
-15. ⏳ Create `docker-compose.yml` for backend and database

-This document tracks all development phases, tasks, and their completion status for the Heimdall project.

----

 ## 📋 **Development Rules**
 1. **Environment Configuration**: Use the unique `.env` file at the root of the project and don't forget to add to the .env.example file for reference
-2. **Testing Strategy**: Create a test for each API endpoint in `server/test/{endpoint}-test.ts` format
+2. **Testing Strategy**: Create a test for each API endpoint in `server/test/{endpoint}-test.ts` format using supertest.
 3. **Code Organization**: Follow MVC pattern (Routes → Controllers → Services)
 4. **Documentation**: Maintain comprehensive docs for project memory
 5. **Swagger Updates**: Always add or update Swagger documentation for every new or modified API endpoint to keep API docs current

 ---